eduk8s-tests/lab-jupyter-on-k8s-01/workshop/content/workshop-overview.md

 > an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

-Jupyter notebooks can be deployed direct to Linux, macOS or Windows environments, or in containerized environments such as Docker and Kubernetes.
+Jupyter notebooks can be deployed direct to Linux, macOS or Windows environments, or in containerised environments such as Docker and Kubernetes.

 In this workshop we will investigate what is involved in deploying a Jupyter notebook to your own local computer system, as well as to Kubernetes.